ISM

 These are not all of the possible side effects of AYVAKIT.
 Call your doctor for medical advice about side effects.
 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please see the full Prescribing Information and Patient Information for AYVAKIT.
+Please click here to see the full Prescribing Information and Patient Information for AYVAKIT.

 INDICATION & IMPORTANT SAFETY INFORMATION